ramsey/uuid/README.md

 Some methods in this library have requirements due to integer size restrictions on 32-bit and 64-bit builds of PHP.
-A 64-bit build of PHP and the [Moontoast\Math][] library are recommended.
-However, this library is designed to work on 32-bit builds of PHP without Moontoast\Math, with some degraded functionality.
+A 64-bit build of PHP and the [Brick\Math][] library are recommended.
+However, this library is designed to work on 32-bit builds of PHP without Brick\Math, with some degraded functionality.
 Please check the API documentation for more information.

 If a particular requirement is not present, then an